shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

 If using a Linux Kickstart configuration file which is probably the preferred way of creating the lnxcfg user while building the **Ansible client systems **you could always carve out the script from above and put the majority of the Bash code in the Kickstart’s %post section.

+**Ansible Playbooks:**

 Now on the actual Ansible Playbooks.
 Playbooks are the nuts and bolts of Ansible automation.
 This is where we configure, manipulate, and maintain Ansible clients.
 For better organization you could put all of your Playbooks in the /home/lnxcfg/playbooks directory.

 If you look through the Ansible Playbooks listed below at the top of each one you will see three consecutive dashes.
 The dashes are only necessary when executing Playbooks in the same stream.
 For example if you include multiple Playbooks in the same file or pipe multiple playbooks together the three dashes would separate them.
 Even though I have one Playbook per file for convention reasons I still include the three dashes.
+In addition, Ansible lint and yaml lint tools look and expect the three dashes to be in place.

-The **hosts** statement in the Playbook processes all listed inventory within the bracketed title in the **Ansible hosts file** (/home/lnxcfg/hosts).
-In the example of the host’s file above a Playbook that uses my_hosts would execute the Playbook against servers ansibleclient1, ansibleclient2, and ansibleclient3.
+The **hosts** statement in the Ansible Playbook will process all listed inventory within the bracketed title of the **Ansible inventory file** (/home/lnxcfg/inventory).
+In the example of the inventory file above a Playbook that uses my_hosts would execute the Playbook against servers ansibleclient1, ansibleclient2, and ansibleclient3.

 The Playbook will use the lnxcfg userid to **sudo to root** and process the Playbook’s **tasks**.